awsdocs/amazon-mwaa-user-guide/doc_source/quick-start.md

 This tutorial walks you through three AWS Command Line Interface \(AWS CLI\) commands to upload a DAG to Amazon S3, run the DAG in Apache Airflow, and view logs in CloudWatch\.
 It concludes by walking you through the steps to create an IAM policy for an Apache Airflow development team\.

 **Note**
 The AWS CloudFormation template on this page creates an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment for the latest version of Apache Airflow available in AWS CloudFormation\.
-The latest version available \(as of "today"\) is Apache Airflow v2\.0\.2\.
+The latest version available is Apache Airflow v2\.2\.2\.

 The AWS CloudFormation template on this page creates the following:
 + **VPC infrastructure**\.
 The template uses [Public routing over the Internet](networking-about.md#networking-about-overview-public)\.
 It uses the [Public network access mode](configuring-networking.md#access-overview-public) for the Apache Airflow *Web server* in `WebserverAccessMode: PUBLIC_ONLY`\.